France's Macron defeats far-right, pledges change | Politics

 His supporters erupted with joy as the results appeared on a giant screen at the Champ de Mars park by the Eiffel tower.
 Leaders in Berlin, Brussels, London and beyond welcomed his defeat of the nationalist, eurosceptic Le Pen.

-But even as exit polls showed a solid 58.5% of the vote, Macron in his victory speech acknowledged many had only voted for him only to keep Le Pen out and he promised to address the sense of many French that their living standards are slipping.
+With 97% of votes counted, Macron was on course for a solid 57.4% of the vote, interior ministry figures showed.
+But in his victory speech he acknowledged that many had only voted for him only to keep Le Pen out and he promised to address the sense of many French that their living standards are slipping.
 "Many in this country voted for me not because they support my ideas but to keep out those of the far-right.
 I want to thank them and know I owe them a debt in the years to come," he said.

 "No one in France will be left by the wayside," he said in a message that had already been spread by senior ministers doing the rounds on French TV stations.
 Two years of disruption from the pandemic and surging energy prices exacerbated by the Ukraine war catapulted economic issues to the fore of the campaign.
 The rising cost of living has become an increasing strain for the poorest in the country.